Harry Enfield & Chums: The Boressszzzzz

-Two middle-aged men prone to having achingly dull conversations at parties, revolving mostly around cars ("What are we driving at the moment?"), and laughing loudly at their own jokes.
+Two uninteresting middle-aged men, Jeff and Geoff Bore (Harry Enfield and Simon Godley), who frequently engage in dull and witless banter, revolving around bland topics such as their cars and local theatre, typically punctuated by obnoxious laughter at their own jokes.

-Doctor Doolittle, He Talks to the Animals
+Doctor Dolittle, He Talks to the Animals

-Enfield swears at animals as Doctor Doolittle.
+A vulgar parody of Doctor Dolittle (Enfield), in which he communicates with animals through verbal abuse and profanity.

 The Double-take Brothers

-Two brothers with an irritating propensity for double takes whenever the unexpected occurs.
+Two brothers (Enfield and Rupert Holliday-Evans) with an irritating propensity for exaggerated double takes whenever something obvious or mundane occurs, such as having to queue at a post office, yet fail to react when something genuinely shocking and unexpected happens, such as being attacked by a shark or hit by a car.

 Fat Bloke

-A fat, jolly-looking man (played by David Barber) who made his first appearance in a script for "Lee and Lance".
+A fat, jolly-looking man (David Barber) who made his first appearance in a "Lee and Lance" sketch.
 He later formed a running gag where, for no apparent reason, he would walk into the middle of a sketch, hand something to a character (usually appropriate to the situation), be told "Thank you, Fat Bloke!", and walk off.
 In the first series of Harry Enfield & Chums, he would be introduced at the end of the closing credits by Enfield who would announce: "The show's not over until the Fat Bloke sings!" whereupon he would sing a song (ranging from "Lord of the Dance" to "Smack My Bitch Up") in operatic style.

 Freddie & Jack

-Only featured in series 1 of Harry Enfield's Television Programme, Jack, a generic Conservative Party politician and Freddie, a generic Labour Party politician, are portrayed as acting like typical infant school children who frequently squabble over the benefits of their various policies in the manner of a playground-style argument.
-One particular sketch featured a guest appearance by David Steel, a prominent Liberal Democrat MP at the time, against whom Freddie and Jack unite during a birthday party.
+A pair of Labour and Conservative MPs (Enfield) who live together and are unable to perform any menial household tasks without descending into petty and childish political arguments which usually have nothing to do with the task at hand.
+The final sketch featured a guest appearance by David Steel, a prominent Liberal Democrat MP at the time, against whom Freddie and Jack unite during a birthday party.
+Certain elements of Enfield's character were carried over into the later character Tory Boy.
 This sketch has become more dated than most due to Freddie's frequent references to the EEC.

 George Integrity Whitebread

-George is a stereotypical, insensitive, plain-speaking Yorkshireman; unfortunately, he usually finds himself in a position of responsibility requiring creativity and sensitivity.
+George (Enfield) is a stereotypical, insensitive, plain-speaking Yorkshireman; unfortunately, he usually finds himself in a position of responsibility requiring creativity and sensitivity.
 When he is first introduced, it is stated with approval by the other characters in the sketch that "Integrity is his middle name", only for them to discover that this is only true in a literal sense.

 Lee and Lance

-Two idiots who work variously as mechanics, builders, and fruit and veg/fish stall holders, commenting on current affairs much in the same mode as "Pete and Dud".
-Lance is completely stupid, Lee thinks he is smarter than Lance, and he is, but not by much.
-One sketch reveals that Lance is tone deaf in English but can sing Italian opera perfectly.